Central Hawke's Bay landfill smouldering underground after fire, remains closed - NZ Herald

 A landfill in Central Hawke's Bay remains closed as a fire continues to smoulder underground.

-Emergency services were first called to the fire at Waipukurau Transfer Station, Waipukurau, about 9.21am on Saturday.
+Emergency services were first called to the fire at the District Landfill on Farm Rd, Waipukurau, about 9.21am on Saturday.

 Nine fire trucks from across rural Hawke's Bay, as well as Napier and Hastings, attended the scene.